zw963/ruby_tools/app/syntax_tree/syntax_tree-6.2.0/README.md

 ### write

 This command will format the listed files and write that formatted version back to the source files.
-Note that this overwrites the original content, to be sure to be using a version control system.
+Note that this overwrites the original content, so be sure to be using a version control system.

 ```sh
 stree write path/to/file.rb